"Hey, Marina! Got any plans for the holidays?"

 "I'm taking her to see the Squid Sisters in the Plaza this weekend, she found their music recently but she fell in love with it I guess.
 Hardly two weeks and she's already building them a damn shrine in her living room."

 "It IS her first splatfest, so I'll get a few bonus points for that at least, but pretty much yeah."
-Pearl paused to suck down more chocolate.
+Pearl paused to suck down more of her chocolate.
 "I don't really know what else to do."

 "I dunno, maybe a pair of headphones or something?
 You mentioned she likes their music, maybe that'd do some good?"